Krylov Complexity in Calabi-Yau Quantum Mechanics: Discussions

 On the other hand, for the non-relativistic models in sections \ref{quartic} and \ref{Toda}, we find that the Lanczos coefficients grow linearly at the beginning, and finally reach the plateau.
 And for our models, the slopes are proportional to $T$, with near saturation of the bound (\ref{bound3.3}), similar to e.g. the inverted harmonic oscillator studied in \cite{Baek:2022pkt}.
 The linear behavior is due to the saddle-dominated scrambling effects \cite{Xu:2019lhc,Bhattacharyya:2020art}, as we do not expect such simple one-body models to be truly chaotic.
 So in these cases the growth of Lanczos coefficients does not provide a decisive good indicator of the integrable or chaotic nature of the system.
 It would be interesting to provide a physical explanation of the near saturation of the bound (\ref{bound3.3}).
+It would be interesting to have a more quantitative understanding of the oscillation of Lanczos coefficients which is particularly evident in Section \ref{quartic}.

 In this paper we consider the Krylov complexity defined from operator growth.
 It would be interesting to also consider the novel proposal of state complexity defined by minimizing the spread of a wave function \cite{Balasubramanian:2022tpr}.
 There are certainly many other proposed measures of complexity in the literature, e.g. as recently reviewed in context of the larger topic of quantum information in holographic duality in \cite{Chen:2021lnq}.
 One may also study them in the Calabi-Yau models.